About Us

 We have supported the Scottish Athletics Young People’s Forum (YPF), a national group established to give young people more of a voice in athletics in Scotland.

-Over the last four years, cohorts one and two of the YPF have worked on projects, such as disability inclusion, athlete health, and athlete retention, which all aim to make the sport a more welcoming, inclusive and enjoyable environment for young people.
+Over the last four years, cohorts one and two of the YPF have worked on projects which aim to make the sport a more welcoming, inclusive and enjoyable environment for young people, such as disability inclusion, athlete health, and athlete retention.

 We launched our Transforming Lives Grants in 2023 to support the brilliant work being delivered at a grassroots level by clubs and groups across the country.